emizrak/academicwebsite/content/home/about.md

 # Biography

-* Lecturer at the University of Sheffield (since Sept 2022)
+* Lecturer at the Queen Mary University of London (since Sept 2023)
 * Marie Curie Fellow (UKRI funded) at the University of Oxford (since Oct 2022)
+* Lecturer at the University of Sheffield (2022 - 2023)
 * Postdoctoral Scholar at the University of Zurich (since May 2018)
 * Postdoctoral Scholar at the University of California (2017 - 2018)
 * PhD in Cognitive Psychology (2017)